src-d/blog/content/post/meetup-blame.md

 description: "Papers we love Madrid Meetup: Levenshtein distance, LCS, diff and blame."
 ---

-There are some interesting [meetup](http://www.meetup.com)s going on in Madrid, and as part of the engineering team at **source{d}**, we use to attend and organize some of them; it is a nice way to blow off some steam after work, learn some cool new things and meet quite interesting people.
+There are some interesting [meetups](http://www.meetup.com) going on in Madrid, and as part of the engineering team at **source{d}**, we often attend and organize some of them; it is a nice way to blow off some steam after work, learn some cool new things and meet quite interesting people.

-A few weeks ago, at a [Papers we love Madrid](http://www.meetup.com/Papers-We-Love-Madrid/) meetup, I had the chance to give a talk about how `git blame` works.
+A few weeks ago, at a [Papers we love Madrid](http://www.meetup.com/Papers-We-Love-Madrid/) meetup, I had the chance to give a talk about how `git blame` works.*

-We would like to thank [ShuttleCloud](https://www.shuttlecloud.com/) for hosting and organizing the event (and for the beers!).

-Blaming a file in git is an operation that returns who modified each of the lines in a file, along with the modification date and other details.
-This comes in handy to learn which member of your team wrote a particular piece of code or who is to blame for a bug }:-).
+Blaming a file in git is an operation that identifies who modified each of the lines in a file, along with the modification date and other details.
+This comes in handy when you want to know which member of your team wrote a particular piece of code or who is to blame for a bug }:-).

 For example, let's blame `src/bufio/bufio.go` from the standard Go Distribution: